neojato/DeLorean-v2/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+### Simple Production Build

+Run `sh tools/build.sh` to generate an optimized production build of the project.

 ## Deploy

 Run `firebase deploy` to deploy the `dist/` directory to Firebase Hosting.

+### Simple Production Deploy

+Run `sh tools/deploy.sh` to generate an optimized production build and deploy the `dist/` directory to Firebase Hosting (along with database rules & Cloud Functions).

 ## Profit!